 Amazingly, it’s possible to run Android on the Raspberry Pi.
 While Android uses the Linux kernel, the jury is out as to whether it can be considered a Linux distribution.

-Although not an official version (and lacking optimization for the Raspberry Pi), being able to install Android is a big plus.
-Combine Android with the Raspberry Pi and a touchscreen device and you have a great new way to use the Raspberry Pi.
-It’s possible to set up the Google Play store, giving you access to all of your favorite games and apps.
+Although not an official version, being able to install Android is a big plus.
+Combine Android with the Raspberry Pi and a touchscreen device gives you a great new way to use the computer.
+It’s even possible to set up the Google Play store, giving you access to all your favorite games and apps.

-Several Raspberry Pi-based projects are available, and if you can find one that is prepackaged for a specific Pi model, the better.
+Several Raspberry Pi-based projects are available—look for a build for a specific Pi model for the best results.

-Meanwhile, Android Things is also available for the Raspberry Pi.
+Meanwhile, the IoT development platform Android Things is also available for the Raspberry Pi.
 This is an embedded operating system aimed at low memory and power-limited IoT devices.
-It supports Bluetooth LE and Wi-Fi networking, and features Weave, which Google hopes will become the default protocol for IoT devices.

 Download: Android Things for Raspberry Pi

-Strong Alternatives to Linux on the Raspberry Pi
+The Best Alternatives to Linux for Raspberry Pi

 If you’re looking for alternative operating systems for the Raspberry Pi, there are other options.
 However, these are almost all Linux distributions, ported to the ARM architecture.
 Even those that claim to be something else (such as the Raspberry Pi version of AROS, an open source version of AmigaOS 3.1 from the early 1990s) relies on Linux for drivers.